Perth-Artifactory/trainingTracker/README.md

 * **-v** - Debug/verbose mode
 * **-c** - Update all user homes, designed to be run as a cronjob to decrease loading times for new users

+## Defining sign offs

+Sign offs are defined purely through TidyHQ groups with group metadata stored in the group description.
+Each config parameter should be on it's own line with the format `key=value`.
+Use comma separated lists for keys that support multiple values.

+* `categories` - Which categories the induction should show up under.
+The complete list of categories are built dynamically from these lists so try to avoid typos.
+* `level` - Which level a tool is in.
+Despite appearances within the app probationary (🅿️) groups are not defined here.
+(Add a 🅿️ to the sign off name instead)
+* `training` - A string detailing how to get training on a particular tool (typically when that process is different from normal).
+Only shown when the viewer does not have the sign off.
+* `exclusive_with` - A list of sign off IDs that are incompatible with the current sign off.
+When **the current** sign off is added all sign offs specified here are removed.
+(Use this to automatically remove probationary sign offs when the full sign off is completed)
+* `children` - When **the current** sign off is added also add the sign offs specified here.
+* `first_use_check_in` - How many days after the sign off is complete should the bot check in with the user/trainer *(in progress)*
+* `url` - Deprecated